FlavaHealth.com

 The drink is designed to quickly re-hydrate the body and restore energy and electrolytes.
 The sodium and potassium electrolytes are needed to help the body function normally.

-Because of the electrolytes in the drink, studies have shown that it can be beneficial to people who have the stomach flu.
+Because of the electrolytes in the drink, studies have shown that it can be beneficial to people who have stomach flu.

 Scientific evidence shows that Gatorade has the ability to increase athletic endurance.